 Consider using MEDDIC as a sales qualification framework if your company sells a product that requires a behavioral transformation or average ticket price is exceptionally high, perceptive to exactly how a prospect buys, why they buy, and who’s advocates you internally is crucial to maintaining a precise pipeline.

-Salesforce developed BANTA.
+Salesforce developed BANTA – one of their sales qualification frameworks.
 It only adds another attribute to BANT called Attitude.
 The attitude here is the measure of intent, the intent of the buyer to procure your product.
 The intention is defined by how well they consume your content, what is the kind of interactions or engagements are in place.

 According to Salesforce, the deeper the conversation better the attitude.
 More in-depth discussion means how well the salesperson understands the current and future strategy of the consumer.
 Therefore, it tries to align the product to the customer and not force-fitting the customer to the product.
 It helps in converting MQLs to better SQLs.

 Choose a sales qualificaiton framework that suits your business